 How loan applications impact your credit

-When you apply for a personal loan, lenders will assess your credit score and history to determine your credit risk, or your creditworthiness.
+When you’re applying for a personal loan, lenders will assess your credit score and history to determine your credit risk, or your creditworthiness.
 To do this, they’ll run a hard credit check.
 When they run this check, they’re looking for indicators of financial health, like low credit balances and a good debt-to-income ratio.
 Whether or not you’re in good financial standing, you’ll likely see a few points knocked off your credit score as a result of the hard check.

 If you’re applying for a personal loan, you likely won’t be able to avoid a hard credit check.
 However, the long-term investment of a personal loan can be worth it in comparison to the few points you may lose.